 - Tap every link.
 Are any broken?

 - Count your links.
-More than 5?
+More than five?
 Cut.

 - Look at your Meta Pixel Events Manager.
 Is data flowing?

-BioWise fixes 7 of these 10 by default.
-It's free to start.
+BioWise fixes seven of these ten by default.
+Free to start.
 Also: why your bio link is leaking revenue.